 Although this is something I have experienced my whole life, I have only recently been able to make sense of it, since I was diagnosed with cerebral palsy in my forties.
 The source is the central nervous system damage.
 No two people with the condition, will experience the same issues because different parts of the brain are affected.

-It’s also common for children with CP to have visual and hearing problems.
-This is different from having a physical inability that prevents someone being able to hear or see things.
-When a child has a visual processing deficit, it means that they have a hard time finding the words for objects they are viewing.
+It is common for children with cerebral palsy to have visual and hearing problems.
+This is different from having a physical inability that prevents someone being able to hear, or see things.
+When a child has a visual processing deficit, it means they have a hard time finding the words for objects they are viewing.

 Indeed it may take several minutes for what you have said to click with the child and make sense.
-With little help out there and with our CP symptoms differing, it’s very hard for others to accept this is what we genuinely have to deal with on a daily basis.
+They may not get back what you’ve said but what the brain interprets.
+With little help out there and with our symptoms differing, it’s hard for others to accept this is what we genuinely have to deal with on a daily basis.